 -

-Prediction of churn or purchase probability
+Predicting the likelihood of churn or purchase

 -

-Automated evaluation of feedback (e.g. surveys, ratings)
+Automated analysis of feedback (e.g., surveys, reviews)

-3. understanding data as a basis
+3. Understanding data as a foundation

-4. select technology intelligently
+4. Choose technology wisely

-5. accompanying change in the team
+5. Supporting change within the team

 Examples: